Consultant Resume Example

 I always include soft skills too, like communication, adaptability, and problem-solving.
 These matter as much as the technical stuff, especially when dealing with clients or cross-functional teams.

-There are tons of buzzwords, but focus on what hiring managers actually want.
+There are tons of buzzwords, but focus on what hiring managers actually want—especially when preparing your cover letter.
 Scan the job description, pull out keywords, and match your skills to those.
 This helps with ATS screening and real people.

 Hiring managers expect at least a bachelor’s degree in marketing, communications, or business.
 If you’ve got a master’s, skip the high school details-they don’t matter here.